-Understanding the needs of our customers, we have three choices for our customers to choose from: the Ocean brand, REAL brand and the keyless number lock.
+Understanding the needs of our customers, we have two choices for our customers to choose from: the Target brand and the REAL brand locks.
+But before we begin:

 IC verification procedure

-Before we open and change the letterbox lock, we will first verify that the unit belongs to the customer for security reasons.
-Only after verification, will we then proceed with the opening and changing of the letterbox lock.
+Before opening and changing the letterbox lock, we will first verify that the unit belongs to the customer.
+This is done for security reasons.
+Do note that we can only proceed after the verification is complete.
 During this process, we will not take down your IC details, or retain your IC.

-The Ocean brand is a good, affordable choice, and it doesn’t rust easily.
-The keys are also relatively easy to duplicate.
+The Target brand letterbox lock is a good, affordable choice.
 The level of security provided is adequate for everyday usage, but can be picked open by locksmiths.
 This can be a problem, as it may not be possible to know that someone has accessed your letterbox without your permission.
 If security is a major concern, this may not be the right letterbox lock replacement for you.
-Two new keys come with this lock.
+Three new keys comes with this lock.

-However, the keys for this lock are harder and quite expensive to duplicate.
+Owing to the design of the key, they are harder and quite expensive to duplicate.

 When and why do I need to change my letterbox lock?

-Good question there.
-Here are the four most common reasons cited by our customers:
+Good question there!
+Here are the five most common reasons cited by our customers:

 1) Moving into a new unit

-In this case, the owner had just moved in and wanted to replace their letterbox lock, as the previous owners had not given them the full set of keys for the letterbox, which were duplicate keys.
-Additionally, the new owner revealed that the previous owner still had access to the letterbox, as letters were constantly vanishing from the letterbox.
-We advised the owner to change the lock, since this was already his unit, and not the previous owner’s.
+Our customer wanted to replace the lock, as the previous owners had given them duplicate keys.
+Unfortunately, this wasn’t a full set as well.
+Additionally, the new owner revealed that the previous owner was still accessing the letterbox, because letters were constantly vanishing..
+We advised the owner to change the lock, since the unit already belonged to him.

 2) Loss and misplacement of keys

-Opening and changing letterbox lock!
-The customer had misplaced his keys and opted to open and change the letterbox lock.
+The customer had misplaced his keys, opting for opening and changing the letterbox lock.
 This would provide him with 2 new keys.
 Additionally, he could also duplicate the amount that was required.
-Some of our customers choose to replace with a keyless number lock instead, dropping the burden and hassle of keys altogether.

 3) Harassment issues